adam-pawelek/go_exercise/gin_gorm_auth/README.md

 http://localhost:4000/swagger/index.html#  -> Docker

 ### App
-You can run this application either with docker or kubernetes.
+You can run this application either with Docker or Kubernetes.

 #### Docker
 ```